maggieliuzzi/radar_target_simulation_and_detection/README.md

 Selecting training, guard cells and offset

-    % selecting number of training cells in both the dimensions by trial and error Tcr = 10;
+    % selecting number of training cells in both the dimensions by trial and error trying to match objective Tcr = 10;
     Tcd = 4;